Baptist Union of Scotland

 The Baptist Union of Scotland is a Baptist Christian denomination in Scotland.
 It is affiliated with the Baptist World Alliance.
-The headquarters is in Glasgow.
+The headquarters is north of the M8 in the Port Dundas areas of Glasgow.

 History

 From the 1650s to 1869

 Baptists first arrived in Scotland with the armies of English republican Oliver Cromwell in the 1650s, who established small churches in Leith, Perth, Cupar, Ayr and Aberdeen, but they did not survive for long, partly because of their association with Cromwell (who was generally not welcomed in Scotland), but more especially as a result of strident and often violent opposition instigated and inspired by the Church of Scotland and the Parliament of Scotland which it controlled.
 Baptists later emerged in the 18th century—in 1750 at Keiss, where the leader was William Sinclair and the church was established on the English Baptist pattern.
 The group who in Edinburgh came to Baptist convictions in 1765 under the leadership of Robert Carmichael and Archibald McLean became known as Scotch Baptists.
 Like other Scottish Protestant Christians of the time they were very conservative and adopted the opinions of a particularly strict form of Calvinism.
 Somewhat later, a different form of Baptist witness emerged, this time influenced by the Haldane brothers, James Haldane and Robert Haldane evangelical preachers who came to Baptist convictions around 1808.
 Along with the English Baptists, they were distinguished from the Scotch Baptists by their more moderate and less Calvinistic attitudes.
 After overcoming initial hostilities, all these groups were able to unite in 1869.